 Chapman, Alison.
 "Defining the Feminine Subject: D. G. Rossetti's Manuscript Revisions to Christina Rossetti's Poetry."
 Chapman contends that her brother's changes to Goblin Market and Other Poems and The Prince's Progress and Other Poems are critical to an understanding of Christina Rossetti's relation to the Pre-Raphaelite Brotherhood.
-Victorian Poetry 35, 2 (Summer 1997) [first page only, blurred, jstor].
+Victorian Poetry 35, 2 (Summer 1997) [free at jstor].

 Henwood, Dawn.
 "Christian Allegory and Subversive Poetics: Christina Rossetti's Prince's Progress Re-examined."
 Henwood maintains that The Prince's Progress successfully overcomes the doctrinal limitations of most of Christina Rossetti's verse.
-Victorian Poetry, 35, 1 (Spring 1996) [first page only, blurred, jstor].
+Victorian Poetry, 35, 1 (Spring 1996) [free at jstor].

 Kachur, Robert M. "Repositioning the Female Christian Reader: Christina Rossetti as Tractarian Hermeneut in The Face of the Deep."
 Kachur contends that Christina Rossetti's The Face of the Deep: A Devotional Commentary on the Apocalypse is strikingly original and of central importance to understanding her desire to write as a female subject within a religious framework.
-Victorian Poetry 35, 2 (Summer 1997) [first page only, blurred, jstor].
+Victorian Poetry 35, 2 (Summer 1997) [free at jstor].

 Lysack, Krista.
 "The Economics of Ecstasy in Christina Rossetti's Monna Innominata."
 Lysack treats Monna Innominata as a sustained development of productive female desire in the form of an ecstatic body, based on Victorian commonplaces of the virgin/whore dichotomy.
-Victorian Poetry, 36, 4 (Winter 1998) [first page only, blurred, jstor].
+Victorian Poetry, 36, 4 (Winter 1998) [free at jstor].